 BUT When the Cozumel currents are good, they’re really good

 Usually, though?
 The mild currents we have most of the time are just cool.
 They guide you along, let you stop all the mad kicking, slow down, and gently meander from one coral head to the next.

 If you’re out along a deep wall site, for example, you’ll find yourself calmly peering into sponges or large masses of intricate lettuce coral with plenty of hiding spots to find harlequin pipefish, long-armed brittle sea stars, or a plethora of beautiful reef urchins.

-Diving a garden site like the beautiful La Francesa, you could be gliding past pairs of pretty butterflyfish pecking on brain coral, or if you’re like me you’ll be checking under all the various coral outcroppings, looking for huge Caribbean lobsters, clutches of Sergeant Major’s purple eggs, cleaner shrimp. or the understated beauty of a horseshoe worm on some beautiful coral.
+Diving a garden site like the beautiful La Francesa, you could be gliding past pairs of pretty butterflyfish pecking on brain coral, or if you’re like me you’ll be checking under all the various coral outcroppings, looking for huge Caribbean lobsters, clutches of Sergeant Major’s purple eggs, one of several types of colorful cleaner shrimp. or the understated beauty of a horseshoe worm on some beautiful coral.

 Crossing over the sand from the outer platform of San Clemente toward its incredibly active shallower reef, pay good attention!

 Don’t assume these transitions are wasted time, by any means!

-Divers in the know will be scouring that sandy bottom to find all kinds of fascinating marine life, like camouflaged scorpionfish, giant hermit crabs, burrowing lizardfish (a.k.a. “sanddivers), and hard to spot tiny juvenile flounder fish.
+Divers in the know will be scouring that sandy bottom to find all kinds of fascinating marine life, like camouflaged scorpionfish, giant hermit crabs, burrowing lizardfish (a.k.a. “sand divers), sea slugs and nudibranchs, and hard to spot tiny juvenile flounder fish.

 You might even catch the graceful fluttering of dancing jawfish hovering over their subterranean holes – look closely, and one of them might even be holding a clutch of eggs in its mouth, a practice known as mouth-brooding (read this feature marine life post for a little more about mouth-brooding and various Cozumel macro marine eggs).

 The point is, no matter where you look in this stretch of the Mesoamerican reef chain, you could find some cute or creepy or colorful form of marine life worthy of your next proud Instagram moment.